Glock 43 vs Sig P365

 - They’re both about the same size.

-- The Glock holds 6+1 rounds of 9mm and provides Glock loyalists with an easy to conceal package.
+- The Glock 43 dimensions hold 6+1 rounds of 9mm and provide Glock loyalists with an easy to conceal package.

-- The Sig holds 10+1 rounds of 9mm in an impossibly small pistol size for the amount of firepower it holds.
+- The Sig P365 dimensions hold 10+1 rounds of 9mm in an impossibly small pistol size for the amount of firepower it holds.

 I’ll explain how Sig accomplished their capacity miracle.